Please screenshot this page and send it to info@mim-essay.com

 GMAT Waiver for Carnegie Mellon University MBA

 If you do not plan to take the GMAT, the GRE is a fully accepted option.
-Tepper treats all accepted tests equally and uses them to check academic readiness along with the rest of your application.
+Tepper uses all accepted tests to check academic readiness along with the rest of your application.

 Average GRE Scores for Tepper MBA